jia-xinyu/jia-xinyu.github.io/_projects/8_project.md

     Close-up view.
 </div>

-Regarding its electronics, we design a two-layer PCB board for **Tennsy 4.1** that handles data from different devices.
+Regarding its electronics, we design a two-layer PCB board based on **Tennsy 4.1** to process data from various devices.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">